cloudflare/cloudflare-docs/content/images/pricing.md

 The `format` flag being exempted from counting as a unique transformation means that if demo.jpg is resized to 100x100 and is delivered to some of your users as webp and others as avif or png, it will still count as one billable transformation for that month instead of three.

 Images Transformed count is not impacted by the cache hit rate.
 This makes estimating pricing more predictable.
-For example, let's say you have 1,000 product images that are resized 5 different ways.
-This will result in 5,000 unique transformations per month and cost $2.50.
+For example, 1,000 product images that are resized 5 different ways will result in 5,000 unique transformations per month and cost $2.50.

 {{<Aside type="note" header="Note">}}